 What To Do if Your Amazon Fire Tablet Has No Sound

-The Fire has two separate ways to physically generate sound: via the headphone jack, and via the onboard speaker.
-Plug a pair of headphones into the jack and see if there is sound through that channel, or unplug the headphones and see if the onboard speaker works.
+First, plug a pair of headphones into the jack and see if there is sound through that channel, then unplug the headphones and see if the onboard speaker works.
 If one works but not the other, then the problem is either with the onboard speaker itself, the headphone jack, or possibly the pair of headphones you are using.
 You may want to try another headphone and jack to test to see if the specific headphones or jack you’re using are the cause of the problem.

 Check the seating of the headphones

 If you have more than one set of headphones, swap them out to test them.
 Alternatively, try your headphones out in a different device to prove they are working.
 Any device will do as long as you know the audio works on the headphones you are testing your Fire on.

 If it isn’t a hardware issue, then the problem is in software.
-There are a few things to determine if it’s a software issue that’s causing your Fire to not have audio.,
+Here are a few things to determine if it’s a software issue that’s causing your Fire to not have audio.,

 Forcing a soft reboot may fix temporary software problems.
 Here’s how to restart your Fire:

 - Hold down the power button for 20 seconds until the screen goes black.